Do you find yourself saying things like:

 Recently I was having a conversation with a group of people.
 One person was about to graduate college and others asked him what he wants to do.

 He went into a long explanation of the job he wants to get, the direction of his career, and how he hopes to get promoted into higher positions.

 He is a smart guy and driven, I believe 100% he will achieve any goal he has.

-You see, my goal is to not have to work.
-We have fundamentally different goals and it is really hard to achieve something when you're not focused on it.
+We had fundamentally different goals.
+It is really hard to achieve something when you're not focused on it.

 If I wanted to achieve my goals, I needed to find a new way to fund my lifestyle.
 I needed to take the focus away from working and put it toward not working.